vertexcover-io/strot/README.md

         output_schema=Review
     )

-    # Use the same API call the website uses, with your own pagination
+    # Use the same API call the website uses, with full parameter control
-    async for reviews in source.generate_data(limit=500, offset=100):
+    async for reviews in source.generate_data(limit=500, offset=100, sortBy="date desc"):
         for review in reviews:
             print(f"{review['rating']}⭐ by {review['username']}: {review['comment']}")